Before You Plant Sunchokes, You Need to Read This Post

 Plan Ahead with Your Sunchoke Plantings

-I urge you, do not plant sunchokes in a standard garden bed, or field, or anywhere else you might like to grow other plants at some time in the future.
+I urge you, do not plant sunchokes anywhere else you might like to grow other plants at some time in the future.
 You will spend very large amounts of time attempting to remove them if you do.

-Plant them in their own area that can be mowed around, to keep them under control.
+Plant them in their own area that you can mow around, to keep them under control.
 You can also plant them in pots – as long as they are big pots.
 Try one tuber per 18 inch diameter pot.
+Look for varieties that naturally grow shorter, and have an option for providing support if needed.

 My neighbor says her horseradish plants are the same way.
 Plant both at your own risk.
-Maybe they should be planted next to each other, to see which one wins.
+Maybe we should plant them next to each other, to see which one wins.

 Alternatively, introduce pigs or chickens into your sunchoke area and let them tackle clean up duty.
 Jerusalem artichokes make a fine fodder crop.